Reliable Services overview

 - For stateful services, the Reliable Services programming model allows you to consistently and reliably store your state right inside your service by using Reliable Collections.
 Reliable Collections are a simple set of highly available and reliable collection classes that will be familiar to anyone who has used C# collections.
 Traditionally, services needed external systems for Reliable state management.
 With Reliable Collections, you can store your state next to your compute with the same high availability and reliability you've come to expect from highly available external stores.
 This model also improves latency because you are co-locating the compute and state it needs to function.

-Reliable Services in Service Fabric are different from services you may have written before.
-Service Fabric provides reliability, availability, consistency, and scalability.
+Reliable Services are different from services you may have written before, because Service Fabric provides:

 - Reliability - Your service stays up even in unreliable environments where your machines fail or hit network issues, or in cases where the services themselves encounter errors and crash or fail.
 For stateful services, your state is preserved even in the presence of network or other failures.